Skip to product information

 What's Inside

-• Suitcase Girl #1: Abby discovers a connection with an abandoned girl: They look exactly alike.
+• Suitcase Girl #1: Abby uncovers a startling connection with an abandoned girl—they’re identical.

-• The Curator #2: The mystery behind Suitcase Girl unfolds, putting Abby inside a circle of evil.
+• The Curator #2: The truth about Suitcase Girl emerges, pulling Abby into a sinister circle.

 View full details